Missouri House barely passes agriculture tax credits legislation - NewsBreak

 House Bill 3 barely passed the House with 83 votes in favor, receiving just one more vote than what’s constitutionally required.
 There were 24 representatives absent from the vote, 20 that voted present and 28 that voted no.

 The Senate passed similar legislation Wednesday morning.
-The upper chamber had no problem passing their own version with a 26-4 bipartisan vote.Close
+The upper chamber had no problem passing their own version with a 26-4 bipartisan vote.PHOTOS: Missouri police chase leads to massive drug bust

 Senators also passed an income tax bill that would lower the state’s rate from 5.3% to 4.95% by 2023.
 After the rate is reduced to 4.95% in 2023, future reductions would only happen if certain revenue growth is met.
 Under the legislation, Missouri’s revenue must grow by $175 million in the first year and by 2025, revenue must grow by at least $200 million to lower the income tax rate.
 When fully implemented, Missouri’s income tax rate would be 4.5%.